GabrieleBocchi/unitn-mds/README.md

 # Catch the mark challenge - "totallynotavirus" group

 This competition is designed by the Professor Giulia Boato and is a mandatory activity for the course Multimedia Data Security.
-The concepts of the challenge is to apply watermarking concepts seen during teorical lectures in a pratical way.
+The concepts of the challenge is to apply watermarking concepts seen during theoretical lectures in a practical way.

 ## Timeline